garrandall/popular-music-data/tracks/like-the-big-guys-do-the-rocky-fellers.md

 Like the big guys do, I wanna tell them lies
 Like the big guys do, I wanna treat them bad
 Like the big guys do, I wanna break their hearts
-Like the big guys do, I wanna...
+Like the big guys do, I wanna